• Skip to primary navigation

 This recipe for Italian braised pork ribs with pasta comes from Emilia- Romagna.
 However, there are very similar recipes in other parts of the country.
 In Tuscany, they use pork ribs called ‘rosticciana’.
 These have been grilled first.

-pork ribs browning in Dutch oven
+pork ribs browning in olive oil in Dutch oven

 The pasta.